harrycresswell/harry/content/page/uses.md

 I’ve been using [Mailchimp](https://mailchimp.com/) for my mailing list for years, however these days it often feels overkill for my needs.
 With that said, I decided to give [Buttondown](https://buttondown.email/) a go for the Practical Hugo mailing list – only positive things to say so far.

 I use [IFTTT](https://ifttt.com/) to send emails to myself, reminding me to do things that happen periodically.
 Things like updating the masked email address I use on this site.
 Or sending out my newsletter.
-Both of which I only do once a month, so are easy to forget without IFTTT.
+Both of these things I only do once a month, so they’re easy to forget without IFTTT.

 I also use [Zapier](https://zapier.com/) (similar to IFTTT), mostly to pass form submissions to spreadsheets.